RubenOdegard/cs50-final-project/README.md

 **Footer**\
 ![Footer](https://gcdnb.pbrd.co/images/WH4cgwmLbSTq.png?o=1)

-**Walkthrough of the main page**
+## Walkthrough of the Main Page

+- **Hero**
-    - Hero
+- **Featured Projects**
-    - Featured projects > CTA > Projects page
+  - CTA (Call to Action): View Projects Page
-    - Me, myself and I
+- **Me, Myself and I**
-    - Activity monitor & planner > CTA > Activities page
+- **Activity Monitor & Planner**
+  - CTA: View Activities Page
+- **Certifications**
-    - Certifications > CTA > Certifications page
+  - CTA: View Certifications Page

-Each individual page apart from the main page is an extension of what's already shown on the main page.
-As of writing this, I'm using tables to display the contents on each page and giving more details using modals.
-I expect to be making, for example, each project its own page so that the search engines can crawl better through my website, and not just use modals and Github/live links to display details.
+Each individual page, apart from the main page, is an extension of what's already shown on the main page.
+As of writing this, tables are used to display the contents on each page, with more details provided using modals.
+Future plans include creating separate pages for each project to enhance search engine crawlability and avoid reliance on modals and Github/live links for displaying details.

+- **Featured Projects:**
+  - An individual component where projects are manually added for display on the front page.
+- **Activity Monitor and Certifications:**
-Featured projects is an individual component in which I manually have to add projects to be displayed on the front page.
-The activity monitor and certifications differ from this approach as it grabs data from the config file and maps over the data to display it.
-On the front page, there is a cap on how many items it can render, while on the "main" page for, e.g., Certifications the render limit is non-existent.
+  - Differ from the Featured Projects approach as they grab data from the config file and map over the data to display it.
+  - On the front page, there is a cap on how many items it can render, while on the "main" page for Certifications, the render limit is non-existent.

 **Hero**